-King County is designing a new pipeline to transport untreated wastewater from Seattle’s Fremont neighborhood to Queen Anne, and eventually to the West Point Treatment Plant in Magnolia.
-The current pipeline, which runs beneath the Lake Washington Ship Canal, has been in service for more than 100 years.
+King County is constructing a new pipeline beneath the Lake Washington Ship canal to carry untreated wastewater from Seattle’s Fremont neighborhood to the West Point Treatment Plant in Magnolia.
+The current pipeline has been in service for more than 100 years.

 This program enables King County to address sediment contamination near CSO locations in Puget Sound.
 The county is continuing its efforts to remove historic CSO contamination and restore habitat at locations in Elliott Bay and the Waterway.

 King County and Seattle Public Utilities are working together to build a 2.7 mile underground storage tunnel.
 This project will keep nearly 60 million gallons of polluted water from Ballard, Fremont, Wallingford, and north Queen Anne out of the Lake Washington Ship Canal, Salmon Bay, and Lake Union each year.
 Visit the City of Seattle’s project web page (external link) for more information.

 Work on King County's Magnolia Wet Weather Storage Facility at Smith Cove was completed in early 2016!
 The project's 1.5-million-gallon underground tank can store excess flows of stormwater and sewage from heavy rains to reduce untreated overflows to Puget Sound.